louisguitton/guitton.co-hugo/content/posts/fastapi-monitoring.md

 (latency percentile plots, bar chart of total requests and errors ...).

-It became apparent that that's where commercial solutions like NewRelic and DataDog shine.
-I hence set out to try the DataDog exporter.
+It became apparent that that's where commercial solutions like NewRelic and Datadog shine.
+I hence set out to try the Datadog exporter.

-## Instrumenting FastAPI with OpenTelemetry and DataDog
+## Instrumenting FastAPI with OpenTelemetry and Datadog

 ![opentelemetry datadog](/images/opentelemetry_datadog.png "Example instrumentation")